LICE-dev/ICA-AROMA-PY/README.md

 ### As a Python library

-The primary intended usage is programmatic, inside a Python pipeline.
+The primary intended usage of the package is programmatic, as part of a larger neuroimaging pipeline.

 ```python
 from ica_aroma.pipeline import run_aroma